0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 		RtlCopyMemory((PVOID)((ULONG_PTR)SimulatedContent + WriteParams.ByteOffset.QuadPart), DataCopy, WriteParams.Length);

 ```
-Now that we have two datapoints we can evaluate the contents in the buffers :
+Now that we have two datapoints we can evaluate the contents in our buffers :
 ```cpp
 	// evaluate buffers
 		PreEntropy  = utils::CalculateEntropy(DiskContent, FileSize);